 The guide’s job is all about Safety.
 Their job is to instruct their crew covering a whole range of safety drills for in the boat and in the river, including things like white water swimming, various paddling strokes, and commands.
 The guide is responsible for reading the river up ahead and determining the best route through the rapids, their experience is crucial to a fun, exciting yet safe water rafting experience.
 Water rafting guides are a unique breed and almost always have quirky and fun personality.

 Water rafting equipment for the client includes buoyancy aids, wetsuits, helmets, and a paddle.
 For the guide, it includes the raft, throw rope, communication device, whistle, river knife, whitewater buoyancy aid, first aid kit and large guide paddle for extra leverage.

 Also known as river reading is a skill that takes a lot of practice.
 The river has many features (water volume, vertical descent, obstacles, debris, rocks, undercut rocks, strainers, holes, waves and more) which form rapids.
 River rafting has rapids that are graded from 1 to 6.
 Where 1 is low risk and 6 is high risk.
 The guide’s job is to navigate the river, steering clear of dangers whilst catching all of the fun features that make river rafting so much fun.

 The artificial course brings a new dynamic to river rafting as it is technically no longer “ river” rafting.
 These courses are fully under control, with a technician determining the water flow rate.
-The course uses a lego style block which can be manipulated to create different water features.
+This style of course uses a lego style block which can be manipulated to create different water features.
 This is used to simulate different styles of natural rapid.
 Artificial courses are almost always more accessible than backcountry rivers, located in major cities like Glasgow’s artificial white water course.

 For more information browse the website, check our social media, read our customer reviews .
 To book an adventure email us at [email protected] or call TEL: +44 (0)1887 829706